piernov/si4-ws-velib/README.md

 #### Build & run

-This is a WinForms application, it is only compatible with the full .NET Framework on Windows
+This is a WinForms application, it is only compatible with the full .NET Framework on Windows.
+Doesn't work with the event-based service.

-Build and run using Visual Studio.

-You must first connect to a web service using the Connect button after typing in the URL.

-You can use `http://servers.piernov.org:5050/VelibSoapService.svc` as a remote web service, or `http://localhost:5050/VelibSoapService.svc` after a local Docker deployment of `VelibSoapWebApplication`.

 ### VelibSoapService

 This is a WCF Application hosting `VelibSoapServiceLibrary` inside IIS.

-The actual WSDL may differ from `VelibSoapWebApplication`, thus the client apps may need some adjustements to be compatible with this service.
+Doesn't work with the event-based service.

-Use `VelibSoapWebApplication` instead.
+Use `VelibSoapServiceHost` instead.

+### VelibSoapServiceHost

+This is a .NET Framework Console application hosting `VelibSoapServiceLibrary`.
+Works with the event-based service.

 #### Build & run

-This is a WCF Service, it is only compatible with the full .NET Framework on Windows.

-Build and run using Visual Studio.
+You may run it using Visual Studio.

-The service will be available at `http://localhost:51460/VelibSoapService.svc`.